Richard Boiardo

-Ruggiero Boiardo (December 8, 1890 – October 29, 1984) was an Italian-American mobster in the New Jersey faction of the Genovese crime family.
+Ruggiero Boiardo (December 8, 1890 – October 29, 1984), also known as "the Boot", was an Italian-American mobster and powerful Caporegime in the New Jersey faction of the Genovese crime family.
+He was named Capo after Willie Moretti was promoted to the position of underboss by Frank Costello.
+Richie the Boot ruled the greater Newark and North Jersey gang territories for over three decades.

 Early life

 Boiardo was born on December 8, 1890, in Naples, and was raised in the town of Marigliano.
 He was placed in an orphanage as a child.
 He later claimed that he was the illegitimate son of an Italian nobleman who was a descendant of Matteo Maria Boiardo.
 Boiardo later became known as "The Boot", a nickname which he developed in his youth, had been said to have derived from the heavy footed way he disposed of his gangland foes.
+He immigrated to the United States in 1901.